Tag: life

 The Little Wins

-Being a parent is tough and sometimes it can feel like trying to climb a mountain with a ten ton weight on your shoulders, when a toddler is just not willing to cooperate.
-But sometimes we just need to see the little wins for what they are; a win!
+Being a parent is tough, and sometimes it can feel like trying to climb a mountain with a ten-ton weight on your shoulders when a toddler won’t cooperate.
+But sometimes we just need to see the little wins for what they are—a win!

-My little boy has been asking to buy a blue scooter, so he can ride just like his big sister does and seeing as though we are soon to be entering the beginning of summer, I decided this was probably the perfect time to allow him to learn.
-He does have a Paw Patrol scooter, but we found that with it having two wheels at the back, rather than at the front, he struggles to be able to ride it.
+My little boy has been asking to buy a blue scooter so he can ride just like his big sister does.
+With summer right around the corner, I decided this was probably the perfect time to encourage him to learn.

 After buying his scooter, we returned home.
-I needed to take a parcel to the post office nearby, so it was a great opportunity to let him have a little ride on his new scooter.
+I needed to take a parcel to the post office nearby, so it was a great opportunity to let him ride for the first time.

 He was really excited and eager to set off.
 He even told me not to help when I anxiously hovered my hands in case he wobbled.